symfony-cmf/symfony-cmf/src/Symfony/Cmf/Bundle/MenuBundle/README.md

 # Symfony CMF Menu Bundle to tie KnpMenuBundle into symfony cmf

-This bundle provides menus from phpcr-odm with the help of KnpMenuBundle.
+This bundle provides menus from a doctrine object manager with the help of KnpMenuBundle.

 See http://cmf.symfony-project.org/ for more information about the CMF.